succlz123/HoHoPlayer/README.md

-﻿A simple wrapper library of Android System Media Player and ExoPlayer.
+﻿A simple wrapper library of Android System Media Player, ExoPlayer and IjkPlayer.